The multi-port berth allocation problem with speed optimization: Exact methods and a cooperative game analysis: Solution method

 \subsection{Symmetry breaking}

 In some instances, at each port, some of the berthing positions are identical in terms of their availability time window and the handling times for all ships.
 Identical berths may lead to many equivalent solutions, which may increase the solving time of the model.
 Therefore, we propose adapting the model so it deals with berth types instead of individual berths in a similar procedure as the one stated in \cite{buhrkal2011a}.
-Let $K_p$ be the set of berth types for port $p\in P$ and $\beta^k$ be the number of berthing positions of type $k\in K$ in the problem.
-We can therefore update the set of constraints (\ref{GSPP:pbt}) as follows:
+Let $K_p$ be the set of berth types for port $p\in P$ and $\beta^k$ be the number of berthing positions of type $k\in K$ in the problem. {For each berth type $k \in K_p$ at port $p \in P$, $s^{p,k}$ and $e^{p,k}$ denote its opening and closing time respectively and the parameter $Q^{p,k,t}_{j}$ is 1 if the ship from column $j \in \Omega$ occupies berth type $k$ at time instant $t\in [s^{p,k};e^{p,k})$ at port $p$ and 0 otherwise.} We can therefore update the set of constraints (\ref{GSPP:pbt}) as follows:

 This adaptation has an equivalent impact in constraints (\ref{eq:Nconf}) from the network formulation where the right-hand side is also replaced by $\beta^k$.
-The valid inequality (\ref{eq:VIrmp}) from Proposition \ref{prop:1} can be updated similarly and it is described in Proposition \ref{prop:2} that can be found in \ref{app:b}.
+The valid inequality (\ref{eq:VIrmp}) from Proposition \ref{prop:1} can be updated similarly and it is described in Proposition \ref{prop:2} that can be found in Appendix \ref{app:b}.
 The resulting valid inequality is formulated as follows:

 The reduced cost computation is also slightly modified where the dual variable $\mu_{p,k,t}$ of the modified constraint now is based on berth type $k \in K_p$ instead of berth $b\in B_p$.

 We expect to see an improvement in the computational time as soon as there are two identical berths at a port.
 Likewise, we expect to see larger symmetry for the instances containing more berthing positions per port.